Rebilly/lexi/README.md

 ## Playground

-To experiment with this tool in your web browser, and get real-time readability metric data as you edit a Markdown file, check out the [playground](https://rebilly.github.io/lexi/).
+To experiment with this tool in your web browser, and get real-time readability metric data as you edit a Markdown file, try out the [playground](https://rebilly.github.io/lexi/).